Docs

 Earlier 2.x and 3.0

-rtblint ships an object catalog for every tracked version, 2.0 through 3.0, so undefined-field and type checks work across the whole line, and each version carries a profile describing what that release changed.
+RTBlint ships an object catalog for every tracked version, 2.0 through 3.0, so undefined-field and type checks work across the whole line, and each version carries a profile describing what that release changed.
 Rule depth (deprecations, moves, and the semantic checks) is richest on the tracked 2.6 snapshots.
-OpenRTB 3.0 uses a different request envelope and is not fully wired yet, and bid response validation is on the roadmap.
+Bid responses validate on every version too, standalone or against the request they answer.
+OpenRTB 3.0 wraps everything in an openrtb envelope and validates through it: the transport objects are checked in full, and so are the AdCOM objects under item.spec, bid.media, and request.context.

-See what rtblint checks for the categories, or the rule reference for the ids that fire when a field is deprecated, moved, removed, or not yet available in the selected snapshot.
+See what RTBlint checks for the categories, or the rule reference for the ids that fire when a field is deprecated, moved, removed, or not yet available in the selected snapshot.
+Every version also has a downloadable JSON Schema generated from the same catalogs.